gogamarra/Automated-ELK-Stack/README.md

 # Cybersecurity Project: ELK Monitoring Stack Deployment
-In this portfolio project, I implement a cloud monitoring system by configuring an ELK stack server within an MS Azure Virtual Network.
+In this portfolio project, I implement a cloud monitoring system over a hosted web application by configuring an ELK stack server within an MS Azure Virtual Network.
 The network was created previously in another portfolio project.

 The skills and knowledge demonstrated: